 Washington State uses the doctrine of pure comparative fault, which means that you can still get a recovery for your losses even if you were partly to blame for the crash.

 The law will reduce the amount of your recoverable compensation in proportion with your negligence.

 For example, if your damages were $100,000 and you were 20 percent responsible for the accident, comparative negligence would reduce your damages to $80,000 to account for your percentage of fault.

 Get Help for Your Car Accident Injuries After a Side-Impact Crash

 We will be happy to give you a free evaluation of your car accident case.
 There is no obligation, and we do not collect attorney fees unless you get compensation.

-Please call us today at to set up your free consultation.
+Please call the Bothell car accident lawyers at Max Meyers Law today at 425-399-7000 to set up your free consultation.